mokhelek/mzansi-chess/README.md

 ## Mzansi Chess
-A south Africa's platform for chess enthusiasts.
-It is meant for sharing things such as local chess news as well as upcoming tournaments
+A platform for South Africa's chess enthusiasts.
+It is meant for sharing things such as local chess news as well as upcoming chess tournaments.

 ## Demo